 Cut off the tip: We don’t recommend doing this on your own unless you have a steady hand or you can get a parent to do it.
 If you do attempt it, use a distal end wire cutter, which will secure the wire piece that you cut off so you don’t swallow it.

 Bend it: Another alternative is to gently bend the wire back into place.
 The best thing for this is the blunt end of a toothpick.
 Again, you can use an eraser head.
 Take your time so the wire doesn’t bend too much and break off.

 Use tweezers: Using a magnifying mirror and thin nosed tweezers that have been disinfected, grab onto the end of the loose wire and guide it back into the bracket slot.

 Apply wax: Grab that wax you got from the orthodontist’s office and put it to good use.
 Place a tiny ball of wax on the offending end of the wire.
 This will buy you some time until you can get to the office for a real remedy.
 Cotton balls or bits of gauze also work if you’re out of wax.

 Call the orthodontist or dentist: Any time you encounter an out-of-place wire or broken wire, always call for an appointment right away.
 Orthodontists understand emergencies come up and usually do all they can to accommodate you.
 Don’t just let the issue go until your next appointment, as a broken or protruding wire means something’s not right.
 If you ignore it, you could be doing damage to your teeth and causing a delay in your braces treatment.

 Contact Redwood Dental

 Call Redwood Dental at 800-462-2222 to schedule your appointment.
-We have eight convenient locations throughout Southeast Michigan for you to choose from.
+We have many convenient locations throughout Southeast Michigan for you to choose from.